University Services and Special Programs (excerpted from 2014-2015 Graduate Catalog)

 Clinical services include diagnosis and treatment of acute illness/injury; diagnosis of chronic illness with appropriate referral; assistance in the management of chronic illness; immunizations; allergy injections; TB testing; diagnosis and treatment of sexually transmitted infections and gynecological services.
 The Health Center also provides limited psychiatric services.

 Fees are charged for office visits and some services such as medications, x-rays, allergy shots, immunizations, laboratory tests, and certain office procedures.
 Payment is expected at the time of service.
 Services can be charged to a student account or paid for with cash, check, or MasterCard/VISA.
-Beu Health Center does not file claims to insurance carriers.
-However, they will provide the necessary documentation for filing with insurance providers.
-You may wish to save receipts for tax or insurance purposes.
+Students who carry WIU Student Health Insurance will have their claims automatically filed for reimbursement.
+Charges will be applied to the student’s University account at the time of services, and then reimbursed to the student account if covered.
+Students will be responsible for any charges remaining after reimbursement.
+Beu Health Center does not file claims to third party insurance carriers.
+However, they will provide students with access to the necessary documentation needed for filing claims with outside insurance providers.

 The Office of Public Safety is a multifaceted organization, providing police, safety, and parking services to the community.
 These services include criminal investigations, traffic enforcement, medical transport and care, fire and crime prevention, safety programs, escort services, key control, motorist assistance, and other miscellaneous activities related to the safety and well-being of University faculty, staff, students, and visitors.
 The office is open 24 hours a day, seven days a week, year round.
 All police officers are fully sworn law enforcement officers in the State of Illinois and have full jurisdiction at the University and in the surrounding county.
 The office provides students emergency medical services with qualified emergency medical technicians on staff.
 The office also provides safety escorts from one campus location to another, from dusk to dawn, year round.
 The office is located in Mowbray Hall, (309) 298-1949, emergency 911.